Please find the entry form below. Descriptions of categories are offered at the bottom of this page.

 Best Compilation/Themed Release: A collection of content from varying sources, shows or franchises, or a combination of TV and movie content.

-Best Indie/Small-Budget Film on Disc: This category is intended for independent distributors whose films are not as widely known as major studio fare.
+Best Indie/Small-Budget Film Release: This category is intended for independent distributors whose films are not as widely known as major studio fare.
 To enter this category, please enter the budgetary data in the space below and any additional information about the film if it was theatrically released.
 Direct-to-video titles are also eligible for this category.

 Note: In general, a film or TV show can only qualify for one genre category.